 2. Food Joints.
 Many restaurants provide regional cuisines that comprise different dishes ranging from Dhokla to a complete Gujarati Thali.
 Delhi is another hub of food joints that provides a host of cuisines right from Indian to Continental.

 By Air.
 If you want to visit the Akshardham temple of Delhi, then, the nearest airport is Indira Gandhi International Airport which is well-connected to major metropolitan cities of India and overseas.
 The Akshardham Mandir is just 29 kilometres which will take around 1-2 hours to reach, depending upon the traffic conditions.
+After deboarding your flight, you can take a cab, bus or also consider travelling by Delhi metro.

 By Rail.
 The nearest railway stations of Akshardham Temple Delhi are New Delhi Railway Station (6.1 km) and Anand Vihar Railway Station (8 km).
 If you want to reach Akshardham Temple Gandhinagar, the nearest railway station would be Gandhinagar Railway Station.
+After deboarding your train, you can easily take a taxi to reach your destination from both the stations.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here